Climate Action Group

-Want to make a difference for Climate change?
-Join the Climate Action Group
+Want to make a difference for climate change?
+Join the Fairfield Gonzales Climate Action Group!

 Other Articles of Interest

-The answer is: it depends.
-A UBC study suggests that replacing old single-family homes with new, energy efficient single-family homes will cause greater overall emissions.
-But replacing old homes with denser development can reduce emissions.
+But, under some circumstances, replacing old homes with denser development can reduce emissions.
 The closer people live to central destinations, transit services, and walking and bike lanes, the lower their transportation emissions.
-Victoria can reduce GHG emissions by making it more affordable for people to live in central areas, rather than far-flung suburbs.
+Victoria can reduce GHG emissions by making it more affordable for more people to live in central areas, rather than far-flung suburbs.

 Check out this article from from UBC NEWS, “Study Highlights Environmental Cost of Tearing Down Vancouver’s Single-Family Homes”: